Ever heard of probiotics to reduce ATP?

 - “quorum sensing” telling germs to stop replicating or be destroyed

 - consuming the food sources germs would normally eat like dead skin cells, micronutrients in sweat, old food, etc.

-What’s more, the probiotic bacteria keep working and sanitizing for several days.
-So when you pick up your child from school and place them in the car seat, those same probiotics are still sanitizing the seat so less germs survive and transfer between points of interest.
+What’s more, the probiotic bacteria keep working and reducing ATP for several days.
+So when you pick up your child from school and place them in the car seat, those same probiotics are still living in the seat reducing ATP between points of interest.

 Probiotic cleaners are already used for room preparation in leading-edge hospitals, air filtration systems in hotels, and used for sanitizing equipment in food processing plants, and other high risk areas where infection control is critical.
-Well, we believe infection control is absolutely critical when it comes to your child’s micro environment.
+What are you using in to keep your child’s environment healthier?